OpenNebula/docs/source/installation_and_configuration/frontend_installation/install.rst

 .. note::

-    For advanced configuration, follow to the FireEdge :ref:`configuration <fireedge_configuration>` reference.
+    For advanced setup, follow the FireEdge :ref:`configuration reference <fireedge_configuration>`.

 OneGate (Optional)
 ------------------

-The OneGate server allows the communication between VMs and OpenNebula.
-It's optional and not required for basic functionality, but essential for multi-VM services orchestrated by OneFlow server.
+The OneGate server allows communication between VMs and OpenNebula.
+It's optional and not required for basic functionality, but essential for multi-VM services orchestrated by OneFlow server below.
 The configuration is two-phase - configure OneGate server to listen for the connections from outside of the Front-end and configure OpenNebula Daemon with OneGate end-point passed to the virtual machines.
 None or both must be done.

-1. To configure OneGate, edit ``/etc/one/onegate-server.conf`` and update the ``:host`` parameter with service listen address accordingly.
+1. To configure OneGate, edit ``/etc/one/onegate-server.conf`` and update the ``:host`` parameter with service listening address accordingly.
 For example, use ``0.0.0.0`` to work on all configured network interfaces on the Front-end:

 .. code::

     :host: 0.0.0.0

 2. To configure OpenNebula Daemon, edit ``/etc/one/oned.conf`` and set the ``ONEGATE_ENDPOINT`` with the URL and port of your OneGate server (domain or IP-based).
 The end-point address **must be reachable directly from your future virtual machines**.
-You need to decide what virtual networks and addressing will be used in your cloud.
+You need to decide what virtual networks and addresses will be used in your cloud.
 For example:

 .. code::